e-mail: bok@dhit.pl

 AH 230°C (446°F) 350°C (662°F) -0.10%/°C 7.7 kcal/m-h-°C

-* The maximum operating temperatures in this table are only reference points.
-Magnets labeled N52 have a maximum operating temperature of 65oC.
+* The maximum operating temperatures in this table are reference points only.
+Magnets with the N52 grade have a maximum operating temperature of 65 °C.

-For applications with neodymium magnets at temperatures above 80oC, we have a special type of magnet with a higher operating temperature in our assortment.
+For applications with neodymium magnets at temperatures above 80 °C, we offer a special type of magnet with a higher operating temperature in our range.

 Br(kGs) Br(T) (BH)max(MGOe) (BH)max(KJ/m)